charlie-haley/flowcontrol/README.md

 ## Items Needed

 As well as the items listed below, you'll need a soldering iron, wire and prototype board.
-Alternatively, you can use a breadboard and jumper cables.

 - CH340G USB to TTL Serial Adapter Module (Any USB to UART should work, the CH340 is cheap and widely available)
 - Raspberry Pi Pico